sjl/.plan/README.markdown

 Got Rstudio, JabRef, qemu, OpenTrons, and a bunch of other stuff working too, I think.

+Trying to install LaTeX and I didn't write down what the packages were when I did this a month or two ago, dammit:

+    apt install texlive-latex-base \
+                texlive-latex-recommended \
+                texlive-latex-extra \
+                texlive-fonts-extra

 Realized I fucked up when I built SBCL the other day, it's `--with-sb-core-compression`, not `--with-core-compression` (note the `-sb`).